Stefan2608/Dog-breed-classifier/README.md

 ## File Descriptions <a name="files"></a>

-   * `Web application:`  -dog_breed_application.py`launch a Flask web app to predict dog breed in pictures.
+   - Web application:  -dog_breed_application.py`launch a Flask web app to predict dog breed in pictures.
-   * `Juphyter notebook:`-dog_app.ipynb`Workbook of the project, if you have any special interest in more information.
+   - Juphyter notebook:-dog_app.ipynb`Workbook of the project, if you have any special interest in more information.
-   * `Project Overview:` -project_overview.pdf`This file provides an Overview how the project was approached.
+   - Project Overview: -project_overview.pdf`This file provides an Overview how the project was approached.

 ## Instructions<a name="instructions"></a>